AndreeeasN/pp1-tekken-rundown/README.md

   - Users interested in the background of the TEKKEN franchise wanting to know more
   - New players that have yet to begin playing due to the steep learning curve
   - Intermediate players wanting to brush up on their fighting game knowledge
-  - Veteran players curious about the past entries of the series or receive news on upcoming content/events
+  - Veteran players curious about the past entries of the series or wanting to receive news on upcoming content/events

 ### Design